OMerkel/UCThello/README.md

 the players in terms of win or loss.
 The winning player gets a full point while his opponent scores zero points.
 Meaning the result is either [ 1, 0 ] or [ 0, 1 ].
-A draw or stalemate situation is represented as [ 0.5, 0.5 ].
+A draw or stalemate situation is represented as an array [ 0.5, 0.5 ].
 Meaning a draw is better than a loss but shall be interpreted as half a win for both players.

 The statistics for a node is updated by node.update(result).
 Mind the search tree node is representing a move of the active